kevingonzalez7997/Deployment_4/README.md

 - User Name will be Github user and the password is the generated key in GitHub

 ### 6. Configure nginx
-In the last version, ElasticBean stalk was used to deploy our application.
-This was replaced by Nginx, a popular open-source web server and reverse proxy server software.
-It is commonly used to serve web content, handle incoming web requests, and act as a load balancer for distributing traffic across multiple servers or applications.
-After ngnix has been installed it must also be configured.
-Since port 80 is already in use for "HTTP", 20 for SSH, and 8080 for Jenkins.
+In the last version, ElasticBean stalk was used to deploy the application.
+This was replaced by Gunicorn, a popular Python web server designed to serve Python web applications, like Flask.
+It handles incoming HTTP requests and serves responses, making it a reliable choice for deploying Python web apps in production.
+To enhance security, Nginx, a versatile web server and reverse proxy, is a critical component in this deployment.
+Nginx listens on port 8000 where Gunicorn is hosting the application and reroutes user requests to the application on port 5000.
+By doing so, Nginx is a secure intermediary that shields the application, ensuring safe and efficient traffic management.
-The application can be accessed through both 5000 and 8000.
-On port 5000 nginx is running and redirecting to port 8000 where gunicorn is running.
-This is implemented to separate the web tire and the application tire.
-That is why in the first edit we swapped out 80 to 5000.
-For the location, we made it so the link can be reached through port 8000.
-The data tier is the .json file where the application data is stored.

 Run the following to edit
 `sudo nano /etc/nginx/sites-enabled/default`